outmoded/university/README.md

     See [hapi caching](https://github.com/hapijs/catbox) and [catbox-redis](https://github.com/hapijs/catbox-redis) documentation.
   - Upon successfull authentication.
 Set bearer-token in catbox-cache along with user record.
   - Expire the token after xxxxx time.
 Set expiresIn: value with server.options.
+    This allows tests to configure shorter expiration times to avoid sessions created from previous tests colliding.
   - configure scopes ['admin', 'member'] for role based access.
   - configure `.travis.yml` to use the redis server
 * **authentication**<br/>
   Refactor authentication logic to:
-  - pre-empt one user from generating multiple tokens.
+  - pre-empt one user from generating multiple tokens using an `active` cache.
   - upon successful authentication set token and user record information in the cache.
   - Relevant file: `lib/route-methods/authenticate.js`
 * **`lib/authtoken.js`**
-  - re-write the `defaultValidateFunc` to uses the catbox-redis cache to validate tokens.
+  - re-write the `defaultValidateFunc` to use the catbox-redis cache to validate tokens.
 * **server configuration options**<br/>
   Configure the application options for `tokencache.js` options to be set with server options.
   This allows for test configurations to be modified.
 In our tests configurations will modify token